 Students often say that they don’t want to draw attention to any issues because in their home country they don’t recognise it as an illness or it is frowned upon.

-In the UK organisations are increasingly creating campaigns to encourage‘time to talk’.
+Whereas in the UK, organisations are increasingly creating campaigns to encourage ‘time to talk’.
 This may be different from perceptions of mental health in your home country.
-Read our myths about mental health.

 When you arrive in the UK you may experience 'culture shock' as you adjust to a new culture.
 This is normal, usually temporary and to be expected.
 Read our advice about coping with culture shock.
-However, if you feel like you've been experiencing these feelings for a period of time you may benefit from some additional help.
+However, if you feel like you've been experiencing these feelings for a period of time you may benefit from some additional help so please contact your institution or Students’ Union for support.

 Where to get help

 There are lots of places that can help you and provide support so please don’t suffer in silence.
+The NHS also provides useful overview of where and when to seek help.
 Click to read more information on the items below: